cephalopodMD/fan-fanny/README.md

 fan-fanny
 =========

-a game to fan big ass fanny and keep her comfortable
+a game where you must fan big ass fanny and keep her comfortable